Skip to main content

 Skills: Scripts vs Descriptive

-Pre-defined command sequences that bypass the LLM for mechanical and repetitive operations, executing directly on the engine:
+Pre-defined command sequences that bypass the LLM for mechanical, repetitive operations, executing directly on the engine:

 skills/

-The worker can read subskills with the read command and execute scripts with exec during its autonomous operation.
+The worker can read subskills and exec scripts during its autonomous operation.

 Error Recovery Strategy